5 phases of Social Case Work Process

 Social investigation is required for any social work activities, whether at the individual, family, community, or societal level.
 Social investigations aid in determining the clients' and their families' social realities, identifying the issue area, and formulating intervention, rehabilitation, and aftercare plans.

-A a-The following are parts of the social case work-study at the first phase, according to Perlman:
+The following are parts of the social case work-study at the first phase, according to Perlman:

 1. The type of the presenting problem,